Nicole Broch Estrup

 She represented Denmark at the 2016 Olympic Games in Rio de Janeiro and finished 36th.

 She gained an LPGA Tour card for 2017 via the LPGA Final Qualifying Tournament.
-She finished tied third at the 2017 Canadian Pacific Womens Open.
+She finished tied third at the 2017 Canadian Pacific Women's Open.
 In 2019, she reached an LPGA Tour career best finish as runner-up at the same tournament, the CP Women's Open.
 In 2021, she finished tied 35th in LPGA Q-Series to earn LPGA Tour membership for the 2022 season.

 In 2022, she finished tied second, losing in a play-off, won by Klára Davidson Spilková, in the KPMG Women's Irish Open on the Ladies European Tour.